Tri-City Record: History

-The newspaper began in 1890 as the Junction City Times.
-The paper went through various mergers and acquisitions over the years, which resulted in multiple name changes.
-The name changed in the early 1900s to the Farmington Times.
-It was later known as the Farmington Times-Hustler following the 1903 merger of the Farmington Hustler and the Farmington Times.
-It went daily on August 1, 1949, becoming "the first daily paper in the history of Farmington."
-The change from a weekly to a daily paper prompted the owner Lincoln O'Brien to change the paper's name to the Farmington Daily Times.
+In 1890, the Junction City Times was first published in Junction City, New Mexico.
+In 1893, the paper moved to Farmington.
+In 1900, it became the Farmington Times.
+In 1903, Robert C. Prewitt and William Butler merged the Farmington Times and the Farmington Hustler to form the Farmington Times-Hustler.
+Prewitt left the paper a year later.
+In 1919, Butler retired from the paper and he was succeeded by his son G.L.
+Butler and Orval Ricketts.
+In 1945, William Butler died.

+In 1949, Lincoln O'Brien, owner of the Las Vegas Optic and the Tucumcari News, purchased the Times-Hustler from G.L.
+Butler.
+A few months later O'Brien expanded the paper from a weekly into a daily and renamed it to the Farmington Daily Times.
+In 1956, he sold off the Optic.
+In 1957, he sold off the Artesia Daily Press.

+In 1971, Jack Sitton became co-publisher with O'Brien.
+In 1973, O'Brien was inducted into the New Mexico Press Association Hall of Fame.
+In 1992, O'Brien died.
+In 1993, Sitton died.
+In 1998, the O'Brien family sold the Daily Times to MediaNews Group.
+The Daily Times later became part of the Texas-New Mexico Newspapers Partnership, a joint venture formed in 2003 between MediaNews and Gannett, with MediaNews the managing partner.

-In June 2015, Gannett acquired fully-ownership of the Farmington Daily Times and ten other newspapers from Digital First Media.
-A rival newspaper called the Tri-City Record was founded in May 2023 by Ballantine Communications Inc. The Farmington Daily Times was acquired by Ballantine a year later and merged into the Tri-City Record.
+In 2015, Gannett acquired full ownership of the partnership.
+In 2023, a rival newspaper called the Tri-City Record was founded by Ballantine Communications Inc. The Daily Times was acquired by Ballantine a year later and merged into the Record.

 Notable staff

 Val Cooper, one of the first women to report on hard news for the Associated Press, worked for the Farmington Daily Times for 26 years starting in 1953.
 She was the managing editor for 14 years.
 Cooper was the first woman to be the managing editor of a daily newspaper in New Mexico.

-The artist Will Evans was a columnist.

 Awards

-The Farmington Daily Times won the Associated Press Managing Editors Association International Perspective Award in 2011 for its coverage of broadband access on Navajo Nation.
+In 2011, the Farmington Daily Times won the Associated Press Managing Editors Association International Perspective Award for its coverage of broadband access on Navajo Nation.

 It won the New Mexico Press Association E.H.
 Shaffer Award for general excellence two years in a row in 2017 and 2018.